Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- Bourne has collected 776 yards on 52 receptions with five touchdowns, averaging 48.5 yards per game, on 66 targets.
+- Bourne has also added 52 receptions for 776 yards and five touchdowns.
+He's been targeted 66 times, producing 48.5 yards per game.

-- So far this season, 13.1% of the 505 passes thrown by his team have gone Bourne's way.
+- Bourne has been the target of 66 of his team's 505 passing attempts this season, or 13.1% of the target share.

 - Bourne has seen the ball thrown his way six times in the red zone this season, 8.5% of his team's 71 red zone pass attempts.